ipfs-shipyard/js-versidag/README.md

 **Important considerations**:

 - The return value of `writeNode` must be based on the `node` contents, meaning that it should produce that **same result** for the same `node`, across replicas.
 This is often called a content id or [`cid`](https://github.com/ipld/cid).
 - The return value of `tieBreaker` must be **consistent**, that is, for the same arguments it should return exactly the same result, across replicas.
-In essence, it should be a the same [pure function](https://en.wikipedia.org/wiki/Pure_function) in every replica.
+In essence, it should be the same [pure function](https://en.wikipedia.org/wiki/Pure_function) in all replicas.

 Example: